mslonik/Hotstrings/README.md

 *Tips*:

  * One can find collections of existing auto-replace .ahk files on Internet.
+Up to now there is no central place where collections are stored, sorry.
- * In so called application office suits are autocorrect collections (Libre Office, Microsoft Office), which can be exported from those and imported to *Hotstrings* application.
-This can be especially useful for foreign  languages, which are not so greatly supported with [Autocorrect.ahk].
+ * In so called application office suits are autocorrect collections (*Libre Office*, *Microsoft Office*), which can be exported from those and imported to *Hotstrings* application.
+This can be especially useful for foreign  languages, which are not so greatly supported as it is in case of English language with [Autocorrect.ahk].
  * Big collection of autocorrect definitions for various languages in Libre Office is available at GitHub: [Libre Office dictionaries].

 ## Export of libraries

-Existing collections of **(trriggerstring, hotstring)** definitions in *Hotstrings* format (.csv) can be exported to format of AutoHotkey (.ahk), both: static auto-replace .ahk files and dynamic auto-replace .ahk files; dynamic auto-replace definitions uses *Hotsting()* AutoHotkey function.
+Existing collections of **(trriggerstring, hotstring)** definitions in *Hotstrings* format (.csv) can be exported to format of AutoHotkey (.ahk).
+Both: static auto-replace .ahk files and dynamic auto-replace .ahk files are supported; dynamic auto-replace definitions uses *Hotsting()* AutoHotkey function.

 *Warning!* The *Hotstrings* application offer few advantages over AutoHotkey format, e.g. one **triggerstring** can be associated with few **hotstrings** (so called MSI, MCL definitions).
 If this is a case and you would like to export such definition, only one of them will be active.
-The rest will be commented out.
+The rest will be commented out for your convenience.

 *Tips*:
- * Only *Hotstring* application provides additional functionalities enabling quick and easy editing of existing **(trriggerstring, hotstring)** definitions with GUI, optional hotstrings associated with the same triggerstring, triggerstring tips.
+ * Only *Hotstring* application provides additional functionalities enabling quick and easy editing of existing **(trriggerstring, hotstring)** definitions with GUI, optional hotstrings associated with the same triggerstring, triggerstring tips to name just a few.
 But if these options aren't necessary to you, you can convert existing collections into AutoHotkey format and upload them as any other script.

 ## Enable/disable of triggerstring tips